timothyfraser/cv/README.md

 ### Under Review (7)

-- The Value of Urban Regimes and Social Capital in Building Solar Cities (R&R, Nature Sustainability)
 - The Road More Traveled: Evacuation Networks from 10 disasters in the US and Japan (R&R, Environment & Behavior)
 - Uneven Paths: Recovery in Louisiana Parishes after Hurricanes Katrina and Rita (with Alex Poniatowsky, Nick Hersey, Haoran Zheng, & Daniel P. Aldrich)
 - Where the Grass Is Greener: Social Infrastructure and Resilience to COVID-19
 - Won't You Be My Neighbor?
-Uncovering ties between Social Capital and COVID-19 Outcomes at Local Levels (with Courtney Page-Tan & Daniel P. Aldrich)
+Uncovering ties between Social Capital and COVID-19 Outcomes at Local Levels (R&R, with Courtney Page-Tan & Daniel P. Aldrich)
 - Leapfrogging or Lagging?
 Drivers of Social Equity from Renewable Energy Transitions Globally (with Andrew Chapman & Yosuke Shigetomi)
+- Better Together?
+The role of Social Capital in Urban Social Vulnerability (with Nikki Naquin)

 ## Working Papers (4)

+- The Value of Urban Regimes and Social Capital in Building Solar Cities
 - Japan’s Green Voters: The Role of Social Capital in Women’s Movements against Nuclear Power Policy
 - Boomtown or Bust?
 Policy Feedback Effects of Controversial Facilities on Social Capital in Japan (with Toshiaki Yoshida)
 - Bottom-up or Top-Down?
 Bridging Academics in the ADVANCE Network for Gender Equity (with Laura K. Nelson and Kathrin Zippel)